Aantrreksh/sql-query/terraform.md

 # Creating a new instance with Terraform
 {: #terraform}

+{{site.data.keyword.sqlquery_full}} is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

 Terraform on IBM Cloud® enables predictable and consistent provisioning of IBM Cloud services, so that you can rapidly build complex, multitiered cloud environments following Infrastructure as Code (IaC) principles.
-Similar to using the IBM Cloud CLI or API, you can automate the provisioning and deletion of your {{site.data.keyword.sqlquery_full}} instances by using HashiCorp Configuration Language (HCL).
+Similar to using the IBM Cloud CLI or API, you can automate the provisioning and deletion of your {{site.data.keyword.sqlquery_short}} instances by using HashiCorp Configuration Language (HCL).

 ## Install the Terraform CLI and configure the IBM Cloud Provider plug-in